 Section 504

-Section 504 is a civil rights statute, which was enacted to eliminate discrimination on the basis of disabilities in any program or activity receiving federal financial assistance.
-A 504 plan is based on regulations developed under Section 504 of the Rehabilitation Act of 1973.
-This is the part of the federal civil rights law that prohibits discrimination against public school students with disabilities.
-That includes students with learning and attention issues who meet certain criteria.
-A 504 plan outlines how a child’s specific needs are met with accommodations, modifications and other services.
-These measures aim to remove barriers to learning in the general education classroom.
+Section 504 is a civil rights statute enacted to prevent discrimination based on disabilities in programs or activities receiving federal funding.
+A 504 plan is developed under the regulations of Section 504 of the Rehabilitation Act of 1973, a federal civil rights law that prohibits discrimination against public school students with disabilities, including those with learning and attention issues who meet specific criteria.
+The plan outlines the accommodations, modifications, and services required to address a child’s needs, ensuring they have equal access to learning in the general education classroom.

 Section 504 defines a person with a disability as someone who: